brandonweeks/draft-bweeks-acme-device-attest/draft-ietf-acme-device-attest.md

 -  Some attestation formats use an external attestation authority that issues a certificate binding the challenge to the device before the Client's account key is available.
 In these formats, _attToBeSigned_ is formed from the token alone rather than the full key authorization, because the external authority signs at attestation time before the account key thumbprint can be incorporated.
 The token construction provides freshness.
 The key authorization construction additionally binds the attestation to a specific account key.
 The Server MUST process and verify attestations in accordance with the format-specific documentation.
 Attestation formats whose signing procedure does not incorporate _attToBeSigned_ cannot be used to satisfy this challenge type.
 - The _authData_ field carries browser-context data (including the RP ID hash) that has no meaning in the ACME context and SHOULD be omitted.

-A Client responds with the response object containing the WebAuthn attestation object in the "attObj" field to acknowledge that the challenge can be validated by the Server.
-Clients MAY include additional fields beyond "attObj" in the response object.
+A Client responds with the response object containing the WebAuthn attestation object in the `attObj` field to acknowledge that the challenge can be validated by the Server.
+Clients MAY include additional fields beyond `attObj` in the response object.
 Servers MUST ignore unrecognized fields in the challenge response.

-On receiving a response, the Server constructs and stores the key authorization from the challenge's "token" value and the current Client account key.
+On receiving a response, the Server constructs and stores the key authorization from the challenge's `token` value and the current Client account key.

 To validate a device attestation challenge, the Server performs the following steps: